Kremlin calls Johnson ‘most active anti-Russian’ as PM tightens vice on Putin

 Boris Johnson was accused by the Kremlin of being the most active anti-Russian leader as he announced fresh sanctions and urged a targeting of Vladimir Putin’s gold reserves.

-Downing Street said the Prime Minister was instead “among the most active anti-Putin leaders” as he rallied allies at a Nato summit in Brussels to provide more defensive military support to Ukraine.
+Downing Street said the Prime Minister was instead “among the most active anti-Putin leaders” as sought to rally leaders at a Nato summit in Brussels to provide more defensive military support to Ukraine.

+In a virtual address to the allies on Thursday, Ukrainian president Volodymyr Zelensky pleaded for “1% of all your planes, 1% of all your tanks” but it appeared his demand would not be met.

-Mr Johnson was using Thursday’s meeting on the invasion to commit to a new package of 6,000 more missiles and to announce sanctions against a further 65 individuals and entities.
+Mr Johnson had instead committed a new package of 6,000 more missiles and announced sanctions against a further 65 individuals and entities.

 Among those hit with travel bans and asset freezes were the Wagner Group, a Russian paramilitary organisation accused of plotting to assassinate Ukrainian president Volodymyr Zelensky.